 The way the SCADA system network (topology) is set up can vary with each system but there must be uninterrupted, bidirectional communication between the MTU and the RTU for a SCADA or Data Acquisition system to function properly.
-This can be accomplished in various ways, i.e. private wire lines, buried cable, telephone, radios, modems, microwave dishes, satellites, or other atmospheric means, and many times, systems employ more than one means of communicating to the remote site.
+This can be accomplished in various ways, i.e. private wire lines, buried cable, telephone, telemetry hardware like wireless radios and modems, microwave dishes, satellites, or other atmospheric means, and many times, systems employ more than one means of communicating to the remote site.
 This may include dial-up or dedicated voice grade telephone lines, DSL (Digital Subscriber Line), Integrated Service Digital Network (ISDN), cable, fiber optics, WiFi, or other broadband services.

 There are many options to consider when selecting the appropriate communication equipment and can include either a public and/or private medium.
 Public medium is a communication service that the customer pays for on a monthly or per time or volume use.
 Private mediums are owned, licensed, operated and serviced by the user.
 If you choose to use a private medium, consider the staffing requirements necessary to support the technical and maintenance aspects of the system.

 Sometimes it makes sense to string or bury your own cable between sites to provide continuous communication.
 This type of media usually is limited to low bandwidth modems.